Pompeo Won't Say Whether He Owes Yovanovitch An Apology. 'I've Done What's Right'

 "The Ukraine policy has been run from the Department of State for the entire time that I have been here, and our policy was very clear," Pompeo said.

 Immediately after the questions on Ukraine, the interview concluded.
-Pompeo stood, leaned in and silently glared at Kelly for a period of several seconds before leaving the room.
+Pompeo stood, leaned in and silently glared at Kelly for several seconds before leaving the room.

 A few moments later, an aide asked Kelly to follow her into Pompeo's private living room at the State Department without a recorder.
 The aide did not say the ensuing exchange would be off the record.